chris-townsend/PP4-Kitchen_Tales/README.md

 Django AllAuth was used for the user authentication system.

-In order for the users to create recipes a custom recipe model was required.
+For the users to create recipes a custom recipe model was required.
 The recipe author is a foreign key to the User model given a recipe can only have one author.

 ![Custom recipe model](docs/features/data-model/custom-recipe-model.webp)